ichiro-wang/nutrition-stormhack/README.md

 ## 🧠 How It Works

-1. User uploads an image of a food label via the web interface.
+1. User uploads an image of a food label.
 2. The image is sent to the Flask API.
 3. Flask uses **pytesseract** to extract text from the image.
 4. Extracted data is parsed into structured nutritional info (calories, fat, protein, etc.).